nathanriggs/AppleIIAsm-Collection/README.md

   * `DELAY`: Delay for the given number of Milliseconds.
   * `MFILL`: Fill a block of memory with the passed value.
   * `MMOVE`: Move a block of memory to another block of memory.
+  * `MSWAP`: Swap a memory range at one address with another.
   * `ZLOAD`: Retrieve previously save zero page values from a given address and restore them to the zero page.
   * `ZSAVE`: Save the zero page memory locations not used by applesoft, dos, etc. to another memory location.
-  * `MSWAP`: Swap a memory range at one address with another.

 * required.mac
+  * `_AXLIT`: Check for literal.
+Pass data via .AX.
+  * `_AXSTR`: Check for String.
+Pass data via .AX registers.
+  * `CLRHI`: Clear High Nibble of a Byte.
-  * `_DUMP`: Dump the contents of a block of memory.
+  * `DUMP`: Dump the contents of a block of memory.
 This displays hex values only, and is primarily useful for debugging.
-  * `_ERR`: Error handling routine.
-Generally only called from routine libraries.
+  * `ERRH`: Set Error-handling hook
-  * `_GRET`: Get Return.
+  * `GRET`: Get Return.
 Transfer the contents of the [RETURN] register to another memory location.
   * `_ISLIT`: Is Literal.
 Tests a parameter to see if it is a literal value or an address.
+Passes via stack.
   * `_ISSTR`: Is String.
 Tests a parameter to see if it is a literal string.
+Passes via stack.
-  * `_PRNT`: A standard print routine that mirrors that found in STDIO.
+  * `_PRN`: A standard print routine that mirrors that found in STDIO.
 This, too, is used mostly for debugging.
-  * `_SPAR`: Set Parameter.
+  * `SPAR`: Set Parameter.
 Transfer the contents of one memory location or a literal to the [PARAM] register.
   * `_WAIT`: A simple routine that waits for a keypress.
 Again, useful for debugging.
   * `_RDMP`: Registry Dump without halting execution.